Laura Lacole

 Laura Lacole (born 12 September 1989) is a Northern Irish model.

 In 2017, Lacole, an atheist, became the first woman in Northern Ireland to be married in a legal humanist ceremony, marrying Irish footballer Eunan O'Kane.
-The couple brought a judicial review to regarding Northern Ireland's treatment of humanists, which they viewed as discriminatory.
+The couple brought a judicial review regarding Northern Ireland's treatment of humanists, which they viewed as discriminatory.

 Early career

 Lacole was born in Belfast, Northern Ireland.
 Her first modelling job was for a racing championship, during which she was published in motorsport magazines, including Modified Motors and Fast Car.
 She then modelled in Europe for racing events.
 At the age of 18, she worked at Paris Tuning Show and Circuit de Nevers Magny-Cours in France as a performer.